 Know how to administer CPR:

-If your dog has stopped breathing, call a vet straight away, however you may need to perform CPR to increase your dog’s chances of survival.
+If your dog has stopped breathing, call a vet straight away.
+You may need to perform CPR to increase your dog’s chances of survival.
 Click here to read how to give your pet CPR.

 We hope you’ll never need this advice, but it’s best to be prepared just in case.